DubiousCactus/fever/README.md

     c.
 Allow saving a whole execution graph on disk, letting us replay for debugging step by step and rewinding, and letting us hot-reload on a "playthrough" file.
 5. (TODO) Handling GPU computation???? (no idea what/how/why yet).
+6. Keep a history of changes so that we can revert code changes (e.g. in case the new code causes a crash).

 ## Roadmap